Lessons Learned

 9) What is the level of trust in your teams?

-10) How ready are they to divide up the units to be developed or reviewed by just a few team members?
+10) How ready are they to divide the units to be developed or reviewed by just a few team members?

 11) What other questions (and answers) come to mind?